Millstone Township, New Jersey: Healthcare

-Millstone Township is served by CentraState Healthcare System, which is affiliated with Rutgers Robert Wood Johnson Medical School, located in neighboring Freehold Township.
-The regional hospital is a 287-bed medical facility.
-CentraState Healthcare system also provides healthcare through its various family practices in communities across western Monmouth and southern Middlesex counties in central New Jersey.
+Millstone Township is served by CentraState Healthcare System.
+Located in neighboring Freehold Township, the 287-bed hospital is a partner of Atlantic Health System and is affiliated with Rutgers Robert Wood Johnson Medical School.
+CentraState Healthcare system also provides healthcare through its various family practices in communities across western Monmouth and southern Middlesex counties in Central Jersey.
+Family practices that are accessible to Millstone include locations in East Windsor and Monroe Township.

 The next closest hospitals to the township are the Hamilton Division of Robert Wood Johnson University Hospital in nearby Hamilton Township, Penn Medicine Princeton Medical Center in nearby Plainsboro Township, and the Old Bridge Division of Raritan Bay Medical Center in nearby Old Bridge Township.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Millstone Township include: